Qt-Games/AP_Project/README.md

 # AP_Project
+This Repository is Created for Our AP Project.
+The Goup name is "Bird".
-This Repository is Created for Our AP Project Currently 2 persons are working on this Project:
+Currently 2 persons are working on this Project:

 1.Omid Najafi (SID:94105463)